 Galashiels lies in the narrow valley of the Gala Water, close to its meeting with the River Tweed, in the heart of the Scottish Borders.

-The first recorded reference to Galashiels was in 1124, though the town really flourished in the 19th century during a boom in the textile industry.
-It is home to Galashiels Station, one of the stops on the Borders Railway train line.
+The first recorded reference to Galashiels was in 1124, though the town really came into its own in the 19th century during a boom in the textile industry and the introduction of a railway, transforming what was a village to the thriving town we see today.
+Once again Galashiels is home to a station, which is one of the stops on the Borders Railway line.

-There are plenty of ways to experience Galashiels beautiful countryside too.
-Why not practice your swing on a golf course, such as Galashiels Golf Course or Torwoodlee Golf Course, or enjoy a day of cycling?
-If you don’t have your own bike (or haven’t brought it with you) you can always rent a bike from the cycle hire shop in Galashiels and have it delivered wherever is convenient for you.
+There are lots of ways to experience Galashiels beautiful countryside.
+Why not practice your swing on a golf course, at Galashiels Golf Course or Torwoodlee Golf Course, or enjoy a day of cycling?
+If you don’t have your own bike (or haven’t brought it with you) you can always rent a bike from the cycle hire shop in Galashiels and have it delivered to wherever is convenient for you.

-From Galashiels, you could join the National Cycle Network Route 1 and travel west to Innerleithen and Peebles, or venture east to Melrose, Newton St Boswells or Kelso.
-The 4 Abbeys cycle route is another great option, taking in 55 miles of glorious countryside and as well as the Scottish Borders’ four famous abbeys, namely Melrose Abbey, Dryburgh Abbey, Kelso Abbey and Jedburgh Abbey.
+For those looking to do a longer cycle route from Galashiels, you could join the National Cycle Network Route 1 and travel west to Innerleithen and Peebles, or venture east to Melrose, Newton St Boswells or Kelso.
+The 4 Abbeys cycle route is another great option, taking in 55 miles of glorious countryside as well as the Scottish Borders’ four famous abbeys, namely Melrose Abbey, Dryburgh Abbey, Kelso Abbey and Jedburgh Abbey.